Shamrock Diaries: Cover versions

 The track "Stone" was covered by the Law on their self-titled album, with Rea on guitar.
+In 2007 German guitarist Axel Rudi Pell made a metal cover of the same track for his album Diamonds Unlocked, his version featured Johnny Gioeli on vocals.
 In 2000, "Josephine" was sampled by Superfunk for their song "Lucky Star", with Ron Carroll, although the samples come from another (shorter) version of the song, rather than the original album version.

-In 2007 German guitarist Axel Rudi Pell covered the same track for his album Diamonds Unlocked.
-His version features Johnny Gioeli on vocals.